penelopehnr/2425_Projet2A_Ingenuity/Mini-Ingenuity_notice.md

 <img width="895" alt="STM32CubeIDE download capture" src="https://github.com/user-attachments/assets/7ebe9ae1-77f5-43e1-b3b6-7d346988740f" />

-Then also download our STM32 project from this github repository.
+Then also download our STM32 project ("Software/C" folder) from this github repository.

 You can dowload the repository as shown in the following capture: